Thu Minh: Other appearances on media

 In addition to singing, Thu Minh also participated in dancing and acting.
 In 2005, Thu Minh received an invitation for the role, named "Ai", in the series Tinh yeu con mai from its film director.
 Her character was a strong-willed woman who is poor and undergoes multiple jobs to survive, which suits Thu Minh's personality the most as the director mentioned as his reason to invite her.

 In 2008, Thu Minh portraited one role of the soap opera named Lan and Diep on stage and received a warm welcome from the audiences.

 In 2010–11, in spite of the failure of the series Anh chang vuot thoi gian resulting from a poor plot, the press highlighted that while all other experienced actors and actresses (Huynh Anh Tuan, Kim Hien, Hua Vi Van, Thuy Huong, Don Nguyen) were insulted for solely acting and reading quotes without emotions, Thu Minh – a singer-to-be-temporary-actress – was praised to be the only one being persuasive in her acting role.

-At the end of 2011, Thu Minh also won first prize "Queen of Dancesport" in Dancing with the Stars (Vietnamese)" competition.
-It is generally agreed that Thu Minh deserved the win for her spectacular and outstanding Rumba and Freestyle routines recording the two highest scores in the show's history and was praised by the most talented former dancesport couple in Vietnam Khanh Thi and Chi Anh.
-The audience was given a chance to acknowledge that Thu Minh has not only has a good voice, but also owns an exquisite beauty and technical virtuosity in each routine and her dancing.
-She proved an enthusiastic effort and a determination throughout practices.
-Although the audience anticipated the result at the beginning of the show, holding the thought that there are many advantages for her from her previous ballet training, Thu Minh thought differently.
-She said what had been assumed as her strength was actually her weaknesses because ballet and dancesport are technically opposite – even the way of the legs moving and standing.
-Hence, she was still a beginner.
+At the end of 2011, Thu Minh also won first prize "Queen of Dancesport" in a Dancing with the Stars competition.
+Her Rumba and Freestyle routines were credited for her victory; they recorded the two highest scores in the show's history and were praised by the former dancesport couple Khanh Thi and Chi Anh.
+Thu Minh's dancing was praised for its beauty and technical accomplishments.
+Although she was considered to have an advantage due to her previous training in ballet, Thu Minh thought differently.
+She said what had been assumed as her strength was actually her weaknesses because ballet and dancesport are technically opposite in leg movements and standing poses, making her a beginner.
+This marks her first successful attempt and diversifying from a singing career.